applicvision/frontend-friends/docs/api/README.md

 ## `@applicvision/frontend-friends/island`

-This is the module when working with pieces of dynamic content or interactivity, so-called interactive islands.
+This is the module for working with pieces of dynamic content or interactivity, so-called interactive islands.
 This module can also be used in a NodeJS environment for server-side rendering.

 Note that this is not the place to go for making a component based architecture.
 For that you would use [DeclarativeElement](#applicvisionfrontend-friendsdeclarative-element).